YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Now it's time to work on restoring the backup.
 The first backup (the database backup) provides a complete, ready-to-run database.
 The subsequent bytestream backups can be applied to the database backup using the mupip restore command.

 Create an environment to restore the backup.
 It may be easiest if you simply use the backup directory you created, and working in a new shell session, copy exDir/env and exDir/gtm.gld to the backup directory and edit them to reflect their new locations.
-[Note that since global directories are used only to create databases, there is no reason to change the default journal file names in the regions of the global directory file in backup.
-Nevertheless, it is good hygiene to keep global directories correct, since that global directory may be used at a future time to create new database files.]
+(Note that since global directories are used only to create databases, there is no reason to change the default journal file names in the regions of the global directory file in backup.
+Nevertheless, it is good practice to keep global directories correct, since that global directory may be used at a future time to create new database files.]

 .. parsed-literal::
    gtmuser@paris:~/exDir$ cp gtmenv gtm.gld backup/